relaxdiego/relaxdiego.github.com/_posts/2016-09-28-writing-ansible-modules-002.md

     $ git checkout -b test_branch devel

-Let's use the simple example from the [Module Development Page](http://docs.ansible.com/ansible/developing_modules.html#testing-modules) just to get familiar with the terrain a bit.
+Let's use the simple example from the [Module Development Page](http://docs.ansible.com/ansible/developing_modules.html#testing-modules), which we just slightly modify in order to work with the current Ansible develop branch, just to get familiar with the terrain a bit.
 In your **module dir**, create a file called `timetest.py` with the following content: